-23. (Rule 169) Steeplechase Races
+23. Steeplechase Races

 - 23.1 The standard distances shall be: 2000m and 3000m. - 23.2 For the 3000m event, there shall be 28 hurdle jumps and 7 water jumps.
-The distance from the start to the beginning of the first lap shall not include any jumps, the hurdles being removed until the athletes have entered the first lap. - 23.3 For the steeplechase events, there shall be five jumps in a complete lap, with the water jump as the fourth.
+The distance from the start to the beginning of the first lap shall not include any jumps, those hurdles not being placed until the athletes have entered the first lap. - 23.3 For the steeplechase events, there shall be five jumps in a complete lap, with the water jump as the fourth.
 The jumps should be evenly distributed, so that the distance between the jumps shall be approximately one fifth of the nominal length of the lap.